 What is the commitment?

 Develop and implement an Open Dialogue Roadmap: Australia will co-chair and take a leading role in the development of an Open Dialogue Roadmap, through OGP International’s Deliberative Processes Practice Group.
-The Roadmap will assist public servants to design and implement open and deliberative engagement processes.
+The Roadmap will consist of a briefing booklet making the argument for deliberation and a how to guide.
+It will assist public servants to design and implement open and deliberative engagement processes.

 How will the commitment contribute to solve the public problem?

 The use of open dialogue and deliberative processes are proven ways to improve public sector engagement awareness and capability and foster an Open Government culture.
 Similarly, the development of a digital hub to provide a platform for knowledge management and retention, as well as the delivery of expertise and resources offer a proven method for building capability and raising awareness.